wasim2k/weather/readme.md

 # WeatherApp
-This weather app is by the help of html css and javascript.
-The design of the app is amazing .
+This weather app is made by the help of html css and javascript.